 Realistic London Itinerary 1 day

-Many of these attractions are included in the London Pass, including the Tower of London, Westminster Abbey, Tower Bridge experience, St. Paul’s Cathedral, and the hop-on hop-off bus and Thames River Cruise.
+Many of the attractions in London are included in the London Pass, including the Tower of London, Westminster Abbey, Tower Bridge experience, St. Paul’s Cathedral, and the hop-on hop-off bus and Thames River Cruise.
 So, it can save you money on admission to purchase the London Pass.

 However, if you choose to pick and choose your experiences highlighted in this one day in London itinerary, we’ve also included links to the ticket information for each attraction which requires an admission charge or ticket.